The Future Looks Bright

 Gerd Sievers and John J. Para Memorial Scholarships

 Additionally, one student will receive the $1,500 Gerd Sievers Memorial Scholarship and one student will receive the $1,500 John J. Para Memorial Scholarship.
-These two scholarships memorialize two men who were outstanding advocates for cattle feeders and worked tirelessly to enhance opportunities for cattle feeders in Washington State.
+These two scholarships memorialize two men who were outstanding advocates for cattle feeders and worked tirelessly to enhance opportunities for cattle feeders in Washington state.
 The Gerd Sievers Memorial was established in 2002 following his passing in 2001 and the John J. Para Memorial began after his passing in August of 2015.
-Both memorials have been maintained each year by the generosity of friends and family.
-Agri Beef made a heartfelt $5,000 contribution in 2003.
+Both memorials have been maintained each year by the generosity of members, friends and family.

 Scholarship Guidelines and Application

-Qualified applicants include: high school graduates who will attend a Washington college or university, or a student already enrolled in a degree pertaining to the beef cattle community, or students who may have a history in the beef cattle community.
+Qualified applicants must be Washington residents that are: high school graduates who will attend college or university, or a student already enrolled in a degree program preferably pertaining to the beef cattle community, or students who may have a history in the beef cattle community.
 A committee chosen by the Washington Cattle Feeders Association will select the scholarship winners based on beef community background, academic merit, leadership, activities and personal accomplishments, and the demonstrated ability to contribute to the agricultural community.

 Completed applications are due by March 25.
-Candidates may be invited to and in-person interview.
+Candidates may be invited to an in-person interview.
 Each recipient will be asked to report on his or her activities or studies at a WCFA Board of Directors meeting or at the next annual conference.

 Announcement of the scholarship winners will be made in May, and a presentation will be made at the WCFA annual conference in July.
 Students are limited to receiving two (2) WCFA scholarships to ensure as many different students as possible may be awarded a WCFA Scholarship.

 Kaleigh Driver (Usk/EWU) - John J. Para Memorial